(please select relevant information from this section for introductions, etc)

-Find out more about Tony from his interview for the “13 Questions” podcast
+Find out more about Tony the man from his interview with the “13 Questions” podcast

 W Bro.
 Tony Harvey was initiated into Pioneer Lodge No. 9065, the Scout Lodge for Derbyshire, in June 1991.
 He is a Past Master of four Lodges (Pioneer 9065, Walesby Forest 9674, Authors’ 3456 and Unity, Peace & Concord 316) and a member, founder or honorary member of Lodges and Chapters in London, six Provinces and three overseas Districts.

-Tony was Derbyshire’s first Provincial Grand Mentor (2009 – 13), its active Provincial Junior Grand Warden (2014) and its Provincial Communication Officer (2015 – 16).
+Tony has served as Derbyshire’s first Provincial Grand Mentor (2009 – 13), its active Provincial Junior Grand Warden (2014) and its Provincial Communication Officer (2015 – 16).
 From 2008 to 2015 he was the Director of Communication for the very successful 2014 Derbyshire Festival in aid of the Masonic Samaritan Fund.

-Tony holds the rank of Past Provincial Senior Grand Warden (PPrSGW) (2015) in Derbyshire and Past Provincial Junior Grand Warden (PPrJGW) (2014) in Nottinghamshire.
+Tony holds the rank of Past Provincial Senior Grand Warden (PPSGW) (2015) in Derbyshire and Past Provincial Junior Grand Warden (PPJGW) (2014) in Nottinghamshire.
 The Board of General Purposes (BGP) appointed him as the 2012 Prestonian Lecturer.
-In 2016 he was appointed a Past Assistant Grand Director of Ceremonies (PAGDC) in the United Grand Lodge of England (UGLE) and is to be promoted to the rank of Past Junior Grand Deacon (PJGD) in UGLE in April 2021.
+In 2016 he was appointed a Past Assistant Grand Director of Ceremonies (PAGDC) in the United Grand Lodge of England (UGLE) and was promoted to the rank of Past Junior Grand Deacon (PJGD) in April 2021.